jurruh/docker-http-container-upgrade/README.md

 # :whale2: Docker HTTP container upgrade
-This application can pull a new docker image and restart a running container with just a simple HTTP call.
+Pull a new docker image and restart a running container with just a simple HTTP call.

 ## :wrench: Usage
 At first we need to start the web server this can be done with a docker container: